ClarkAllen1556/urban_conversion/README.md

 _Calculated degrees are rounded to two decimal places._

-To save the user from having to click a button, conversions are calculated as the user enters in their value.
+To save the user from having to click a button, conversions are calculated as the user enters their value.
 If the user's input is anything that's but a valid positive or negative number/float, no calculation will be made and the corresponding input field will be blank.

 ### Design decisions

 For the UI, I wanted the branding to be consistent with other sites that I host on the same domain, [urbanlife.me](https://urbanlife.me).
 To achieve this, I used the same color palette, Ethan Schoonover's [Solarized](https://ethanschoonover.com/solarized/), and font family, Mozilla's [Zilla Slab](https://blog.mozilla.org/opendesign/zilla-slab-common-language-shared-font/).
 The icons that I used are from [OpenMoji](https://openmoji.org/).
 I discovered this icon set while working on this project and thought they looked really cute.
-They add a friendly personality on the site.
+They add a friendly personality to the site.

 I also made sure that the UI components, cards, input fields, titles, etc., all matched with UrbanLife's current stylings.
 Tailwind made this process very easy.
 I could reuse most of my Tailwind configuration from my other projects.
 This meant things like my color palette were instantly available inside my project.